CharlieLiu17/typeracerbot/README.md

 Automates the opening of typerracer.com, selects race, and begins typing after the timer has finished.
-Must get Selenium packages.
+Must get Selenium packages and Geckodriver as a Firefox WebDriver.
+The exe_path for the WebDriver should be personally selected from computer files.
+The one in the code is selected specifically to where I downloaded it to.